the-wrong-aly/melee-shock/README.md

 *Hi!
 Is the pain of playing melee not enough for you?
 Do you need more motivation to play better?
 Have you ever wanted to feel like Ash and his greninja from the Pokemon anime?
 Well this is for you!*

 Real-time haptic feedback for Super Smash Bros.
 Melee.
 Monitors live game state from Dolphin and triggers physical feedback on a connected [PiShock](https://pishock.com) hub when in-game events occur.
-Feedback can be either vibration or electrical.
+Feedback can be either vibration or electric.

 **Please read the *Online Play* section below if looking to play online.**

 ## Safety

 - Always follow [PiShock's safety guidelines](https://pishock.com).
 Do not use around the neck, spine, or chest.
 Do not use with any heart conditions.
-- `melee-shock` is not responsible by any harm caused by misuse of the PiShock device
+- `melee-shock` is not responsible for any harm caused by misuse of the PiShock device
-- Set `global_max_intensity` to a conservative value before your first session
+- Set max intensity to a conservative value before your first session
 - The in-game kill switch (D-Pad Left) immediately stops output

 ## Features